Call OUH PhD Fund

 The application must be submitted by the PhD student applying for an OUH PhD Fund stipend.
 The PhD student must have a clear and independent role in the proposed project.
 The OUH PhD Fund can be applied a maximum of three times.

-Only students, who have obtained approval of a PhD protocol at the University of Southern Denmark prior to the application deadline, are eligible.
-Please notice that OUH does not support PhD projects not registrered at the PhD school (§15, part.
-2, The act of PhD education at the universities, in Danish), and in the event of this situation the funding for the PhD will be withdrawn.
+Only students, who have obtained approval of a PhD protocol at the University of Southern Denmark before the application deadline, are eligible.
+Please note that OUH does not support PhD projects not registered at the PhD school (§15, part.
+2, The act of PhD education at the universities etc., in Danish), and in the event of this situation, funding for the PhD project will be withdrawn.

 The significant part of the PhD study must take place at OUH or the main supervisor must be employed at OUH, and the PhD project must have a distinct clinical perspective relevant to OUH.

-OUH wants to stress the importance of internationalisation, and applicants should complete a research stay abroad.
+OUH wants to stress the importance of change of research environment including internationalisation, and applicants should complete a research stay abroad.
 If a research stay has no bearing on a particular project, it should be argued why in the application.
+A co-supervisor from other hospitals in Denmark or abroad may be an important parameter in developing an independent research profile.

 Budget

-It is expected that external means consitute part of funding of a PhD stipend.
-The expected funding of the entire PhD project must be stated in the application.
+It is expected that external means constitute part of funding of a PhD stipend and the funding of the entire PhD project must be stated in the budget section of the application in efond.
+This applies both for PhD projects which have not yet started and are ongoing at the time of the application deadline.

 Eligible costs

-• Own salary (stipends) for one year including study fees.
-A maximum amount of DKK 628,000 for one year only is available from the PhD Fund for each applicant.
+- Own salary (stipends) for one year including study fees.
+A maximum amount of DKK 650.000 for one year may be applied by each applicant from the PhD Fund.

 Please note that

-• the amount may not cover all expenses depending on the level of salary of the applicant
+- the amount may not cover all expenses for one-year salary and study fees depending on the level of salary of the applicant.

 Non eligible costs